sentryco/SplitViewKit/README.md

 - Add better support for 2-coulmn working right out of the box.
 Or add notes on how to do it
 - Experiment with overflow working in detail column
 - Maybe add buttons that toggle different split-view modes? 👈 (explore how this should look first etc)
+- Remove mainIndex -> the "main index" and "main model" uuid does duplicate index keeping
+- Add code example to readme